-Retail businesses should start by making the eCommerce function an autonomous side business instead of a brand solution.
-They need to find smart ways to capture and measure data related to in-store shopping and customer loyalty.
+Retail businesses should start by making the eCommerce function an integral part of the business rather than a separate segment of a brand solution.
+They should find smart ways to capture and measure data related to in-store shopping and customer loyalty.
 It will help them in the data visualization, targeting the customers better, making a cross-digital impact, and improving monetization methods in local stores.

 2. Customers’ Exploding Expectations

-Retailers all over the world are continuously trying to build their reputation and a strong brand image with the promise of a great experience.
-In an era where experience matters the most and tech giants like Amazon are taking the online buying process to the proverbial ‘next level’ with Anticipatory Shipping methods, it is very difficult to meet customer expectations.
+Retailers all over the world are continuously trying to build their reputation and a sharp brand image with the promise of a great experience.
+In an era where experience matters the most and tech giants like Amazon are taking the online buying process to the proverbial ‘next level’ with anticipatory shipping methods, it is very difficult to meet customer expectations.
 Thus, competing with them and fulfilling the ever-evolving customer demands is a huge challenge for retailers today.

 To meet the customer expectation of good user experience, brands should start analyzing their shopping trends and must focus on using it to come up with personalized customer experiences.
 Your customers must feel acknowledged and valued right from the moment they start using your service.
 Send them notification alerts or product updates for the same.